Farlowella

-Farlowella is a genus of fish in the family Loricariidae native to South America.
-This genus is broadly distributed in Amazon, Orinoco, Paraná and coastal rivers of the Guyana Shield.
-It is absent from the Pacific slope of the Andes and from the coastal rivers of the Brazilian Shield.
-Many of these species are kept in aquariums.
-This genus has a unique body shape that resembles a thin stick of wood.
-The body is slender and elongate, often with a pronounced rostrum and a brownish color with two lateral dark stripes beginning at the tip of the rostrum, passing over the eyes and ending at the tail, which are periodically interrupted on the caudal peduncle.
+Farlowella is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+The catfishes in this genus are found in South America.
+It is broadly distributed in the Amazon, Orinoco and Paraná rivers as well as coastal rivers of the Guyana Shield, but absent from the Pacific slope of the Andes and from the coastal rivers of the Brazilian Shield.
+Species of this genus have an extremely slender and elongated body resembling a thin stick of wood.
+There is a pronounced rostrum and the body is brownish with two dark stripes beginning at the tip of the rostrum, passing over the eyes and ending at the caudal fin, which are periodically interrupted on the caudal peduncle.
+Many species are kept in aquariums.

 Taxonomy

-The genus is placed within the tribe Harttiini of the subfamily Loricariinae.
-Morphological, molecular and phylogenetic studies have placed Farlowella as sister to Sturisoma.
-The genus name of Farlowella is named in honor of William Gilson Farlow, a famous American botanist of Harvard University whose main work was working with algae plants, the favorite food of this slender catfish.
+The genus has been placed within the tribe Harttiini of the subfamily Loricariinae by some authorities.
+Morphological, molecular and phylogenetic studies have recovered Farlowella as sister to Sturisoma.
+The genus is named in honor of William Gilson Farlow, a famous American botanist of Harvard University whose main work concerned algae, the favorite food of species in the genus.

 Species

-There are currently 31 recognized species in this genus: